technical-ko/Writeups/CSAW-2021/web-ninja/README.md

 When input is submitted, the page displays "Hello " followed by whatever was typed into the submission field.

 I confirmed that xss injection was possible.
 However, this was not helpful to me since the site would not present our malicious scripts to anyone but ourselves.
-Switching gears, I used Burp to find that the site was built using Python 2.7, and I noted that the challenge's name, "Ninja" could potentially be hinting at the "Jinja" framework.
+Switching gears, I used Wappalyzer to find that the site was built using Python 2.7, and I noted that the challenge's name, "Ninja" could potentially be hinting at the "Jinja" framework.
 I submitted the following to check for a SSTI vulnerability:
 ```
 {{}}
 ```